Polariton condensation with saturable molecules dressed by vibrational modes: First order transition in large limit variational polaron transform

-The equation for $\eta$, describing the extent of polaron state formation is instructive.
-At small $\lambda$ or large $\Omega$, $\eta \to 1$, and one has fully developed polarons (vibrational state fully entangled with the electronic state, as in the absence of any applied field).
-If, on the other hand, $\lambda$ is large then $\eta \to 0$ and the polaron formation is suppressed; i.e. strong driving suppresses polaron formation~\cite{Silbey1984a,McCutcheon2011c}.
-However, an additional level of self-consistency appears in the current problem, not present for normal variational polaron approaches.
-The photon field $\lambda$ depends on the polarization of the molecules, and the effective coupling strength $\tilde{g}$.
-Therefore, when the bare coupling $g$ is small, the photon field is small, and polarons are well developed, further suppressing the effective coupling $\tilde{g}$.
-At larger couplings, polaron formation is suppressed, producing a stronger coupling.
-At zero temperature, this leads to a jump within the condensed phase, between a weakly and strongly polarized phase.
-Within the variational approach, such a jump occurs near $\epsilon=\mu$ if $S > 27/8$.
-At non-zero temperature the same effect leads to the first order normal to condensed transitions, as a competition between states with different values of $\eta$.
+The equation for $\eta$, describing the extent of polaron formation, is instructive.
+At small $\lambda$ or large $\Omega$, $\eta \to 1$, and one has fully developed polarons (fully entangled vibrational and electronic states).
+If, on the other hand, $\lambda$ is large, \textit{i.e.}\ the drive is strong, then $\eta \to 0$ and the polaron formation is suppressed~\cite{Silbey1984a,McCutcheon2011c}.
+In addition to this behaviour, typical of a variational polaron transform, there is an extra level of self-consistency here: The photon field $\lambda$ depends on the polarisation of the molecules, and hence the effective coupling strength $\tilde{g}$.
+When the bare coupling $g$ is small, the photon field is small, and polarons are well developed, further suppressing the effective coupling $\tilde{g}$.
+At larger $g$, polaron formation is suppressed, producing a stronger effective coupling $\tilde{g}$.
+At zero temperature, this leads to a jump within the condensed phase, between a weakly and strongly polarised phase.
+Within the variational approach, such a jump occurs near $\epsilon=\mu$ if $S > 27/8$. \ch{At non-zero temperature the same effect leads to a first order normal to condensed phase transition.}

-In the limit $S=0$, the phonons are irrelevant, and the both phonon mean-field theory and the numerical diagonalization reduce to the Dicke model.
-Figure~\ref{fig:S6_phase} shows how the two approaches match in the large $S$ limit.
-In this limit, one expects the phonon state can be approximately described as a coherent state.
-However, for smaller $S$, the phonon mean-field theory predicts more strongly first order transitions than the numerical approach.
-Numerics shows that the first order jump reduces and the transition becomes second order as $S\to 0$.
+\ch{Figure~\ref{fig:S6_phase} shows the close match between the variational polaron transform and the exact diagonalisation of Eq.~(\ref{eqn:exactDiag}) in the large $S$ limit.} In this limit, one expects the vibrational state can be approximately described as a coherent state.
+For smaller $S$, the vibrational MF theory predicts more strongly first order transitions than the exact diagonalisation.
+Exact diagonalisation shows that the first order jump reduces and the transition becomes second order as $S\to 0$ for all values of $\mu$.
+Note that in the limit $S\to0$, the vibrational modes are irrelevant, and both the vibrational MF theory and the numerical diagonalisation reduce to the Tavis--Cummings model.